 We still take personal work-related grievances seriously.
-However, they should generally be raised with your Woolworths contact (such as a buyer, category manager or store manager).
+However, they should generally be raised with a team member's line manager, People Advisory or People Partner.

 Information is a "disclosable matter" under the Tax Act if:

 - a. the eligible whistleblower has reasonable grounds to suspect that the information concerns misconduct or an improper state of affairs or circumstances in relation to tax affairs of a Woolworths Group company or an associate of a Woolworths Group company; or - b. the eligible whistleblower considers that the information may assist the eligible recipient to perform functions or duties in relation to the tax affairs of a Woolworths Group company or an associate of a Woolworths Group company.